RebeccaCrecelius/100-days-of-code/log.md

 **To Do**: Add media queries.
 Fix community and footer section.
 Create a logo and brand materials for Twemary.
 Still need to gather assets and place them within the folder.

+### Day 25: March 6, 2024

+**Today's Progress**: Placed community elements in a flex grid.
+The text does not overflow in this section when resized.

+**Thoughts**: I realize the solution for the overflow text in the feature section is to create an auto value for the height.
+However, doing such also makes the sizing wrong between the text boxes which are next to each other.
+Also, I was able to get the spacing between the image and text in the community section to be like the design.
+However, there were issues with the image when resizing.
+I am not sure how to align the items using flexbox so that they are properly spaced when viewed in full screen mode and when resized.

+**To Do**: Add media queries.
+Fix community and footer section.
+Create a logo and brand materials for Twemary.
+Still need to gather assets and place them within the folder.
+Fix overflow text in feature section.
+Fix spacing in community section.